 If shared hosting isn’t sufficient for your needs, you can scale up to a virtual server.
-The smallest VPS package provides you with 25 GB disk space, 200 GB bandwidth, and 1,024 MB RAM.
-The largest plan includes 8,192 MB RAM, 100 GB disk space, and 1,200 GB bandwidth.
-All four VPS plans also come with a free domain name, an unlimited number of sites and email accounts, daily backups, Cisco firewall, root access, and SSH.
+We offer you the smallest VPS package, which grants you 25 GB disk space, 200 GB bandwidth, and 1,024 MB RAM.
+If you opt for our largest plan, you’ll receive 8,192 MB RAM, 100 GB disk space, and 1,200 GB bandwidth.
+Additionally, all four VPS plans include a free domain name, unlimited sites and email accounts, daily backups, Cisco firewall, as well as root access and SSH.

 Pricing and Support

 TDMC’s shared hosting plans are very affordable, costing less than other popular Taiwanese hosts.
 You can pay by bank transfer, credit/debit card, or EZPay, and you get a 7-day money-back guarantee (excluding domain fees), which gives you a little time to change your mind.
 However, you can’t actually purchase the plans because the “order now” buttons don’t work.